-Decision Maker: Cabinet Member for Finance, Property and Regeneration, Cabinet Member for Economic Development, Education and Skills, Cabinet Member for Family Services and Public Health
+Decision Maker: Cabinet Member for Finance, Property and Regeneration, Cabinet Member for Economic Development, Education and Skills, Cabinet Member for Children's Services

 Is Key decision?: No

 Re-modelling, refurbishing and renewing the heating system at the Children Centre.